Lemon bush

 DefinitionThis section has been translated automatically.

-The lemon bush (Aloysia citriodora Palau, also known as Lippia triphylla), belongs to the verbenaceae family (Verbenaceae), which is part of the order of Lamiales.
-The approximately 43 species of lemon bushes (Aloysia Palau) are common in subtropical areas of the New World and in the Mediterranean region.
+The lemon shrub (Aloysia citriodora Palau, also known as Lippia triphylla) belongs to the Verbenaceae family, which belongs to the Lamiales order.
+The 43 or so species of lemon bushes (Aloysia palau) are widespread in subtropical areas of the New World and the Mediterranean region.

 General informationThis section has been translated automatically.

-The lemon bush is a shrub up to 5m high, whose leaves smell strongly of lemon and which is used as a tea and medicinal plant.
-The leaves are usually single or tripartite, rarely assembled; they are processed into cosmetic extracts.
+The lemon bush is a shrub that grows up to 5 meters high, whose leaves smell strongly of lemon and which is used as a tea and medicinal plant.
+The leaves are usually simple or tripartite, rarely compound; they are processed into cosmetic extracts.
 Lippia citriodora forms stone or capsule fruits.
 Some species are used as ornamental shrubs or as bedding and balcony plants.
-Extracts from the leaves of Aloysia triphylla are used in naturopathy or cosmetic formulations.
+Extracts from the leaves of Aloysia triphylla are used for naturopathic purposes or in cosmetic formulations.

 Aloysia triphylla is the parent plant of Herba (Folia) Verbenae odoratae, also known as Herba Lippiae citriodorae or Folia Aloysia, the essential leaf extract of the plant.

-The leaf extract of the lemon bush is used in cosmetic formulations under the INCI designation: Lippia citriodora extract.
+The leaf extract of the lemon shrub is used in cosmetic formulations under the INCI name: Lippia citriodora extract.

 LiteratureThis section has been translated automatically.